If you are not investing in email automation, you are seriously reducing the amount of revenue you can generate with your business.

 - HubSpot – This is very useful and comprehensive tool but the price will jump up a lot compared to Convertkit, Ontraport, and Infusionsoft.

 - GetResponse – Email marketing veterans GetResponse offers a wide range of automation emails and triggers such as “shopping cart abandonment” as mentioned above in the post.
-They recenly launched a new “drag and drop” marketing automation tool, claiming to be the easiest marketing automation tool around.
+They recently launched their ‘Autofunnel’ which allows you to automate the creation and tracking of a full sales funnel and it’s awesome.

 To give you an example of what you can use the marketing automation tool for, here’s some functionality we use: